axz60/qesm/README.md

 A Python package for direct and recursive quantum algorithms to compute **spectral moments**, **density matrices**, and other quantum observables using [Qiskit](https://qiskit.org/), [PySCF](https://pyscf.org/), [Vayesta] (https://github.com/BoothGroup/Vayesta) and [DYSON] (https://github.com/BoothGroup/dyson).
 Includes utilities for **quantum chemistry**, **quantum simulation**, and tools for benchmarking with FCI and other classical methods.

+The quantum enhanced spectral moments and RDMs can be used to perform EwDMET and DMET calculations using Vayesta.

 ---

 ## Features

 - **Direct and recursive spectral moments calculations**
 - **Qiskit-Aer integration**: VQE, expectation values, Hadamard tests
-- **PySCF & Vayesta integration**: quantum chemistry and lattice models
+- **PySCF & Vayesta integration**: quantum chemistry, lattice models and quantum embedding
 - Utilities for Galitskii-Migdal energy, double occupation, and spectral functions
 - Well-structured, extensible, and tested.